pmpkin/react-typeaheadix/README.md

 * If true, navigating through the dropdown via arrow keys causes the highlighted option to be selected.

 #### *object* defaultClassnames ***optional***
-You can provide your own set of classnames, which should be user for the component.
+You can provide your own set of classnames, which should be used for the component.
 The default classnames are as follows:
 ```
 const defaultClassnames = {
     container: 'react-typeaheadix-container',